Jupyter Book is a distribution of the MyST Document Engine.

 The Tutorials cover key workflows and concepts in more depth.

-The MyST Guide is the reference for the full-suite of features provided by the MyST Engine that powers Jupyter Book.
+The MyST Guide is the reference for the full-suite of features provided by the MyST Document Engine that powers Jupyter Book.

 The Jupyter Book and MyST documentation follow the Diataxis documentation framework.
 Within that framework, we aim for jupyterbook.org to contain tutorials and how-to guides, and the MyST guide to focus on reference documentation and deeper explanation.